Tristor/pandoc_resume/markdown/resume.md

 * Early Product hire, and helped to establish the Product function within the company.
 * Key in standardizing internal and external policies and processes, including product lifecycles
-* Established a Technical Alliances / Partnership at the company and helped sign several major partnership deals
+* Established a Technical Alliances / Partnership function at the company and helped sign several major partnership deals
 	- Cloud partnerships with AWS, Azure, and Google Cloud
 	- Technology partnership with Red Hat and Hashicorp
 * Lead four successful product launches, including a new product category.
 	- Percona Server for MySQL (PS) 8.0 & Percona XtraDB Cluster (PXC) 8.0
 	- Percona Kubernetes Operators for PXC and Percona Server for MongoDB
 * Proposed and lead strategic initiatives around Kubernetes and Cloud
-* Contributed to more than $3M in new sales and customer expansions
+* Directly contributed to more than $3M in new sales and customer expansions
 * Talked at conferences around the world on behalf of the company to evangelize our products and technical expertise.